dobriban/Topics-In-Modern-Statistical-Learning/README.md

 ### Empirics
 * [Calibrated Chaos: Variance Between Runs of Neural Network Training is Harmless and Inevitable](https://arxiv.org/abs/2304.01910)
 * [Semantic Uncertainty: Linguistic Invariances for Uncertainty Estimation in Natural Language Generation](https://arxiv.org/abs/2302.09664).
 Sample, cluster (via mutual entailment using a natural language inference classification system - Deberta-large model), and estimate entropy (summing over meanings).
+Evaluate via the AUROC of a predictor of "Y  = is answer correct" based on "X = uncertainty score", implicit assumption: uncertain generations should be less likely to be correct (?).

 ### Bayesian approaches, ensembles